 SUPPORTING INFORMATION

 Appendix S1: Description of the study populations.
 The colum “Pa” indicates if P. alcon is present (1) or absent (0).
 The columns “Mean n eggs” and “Prop. attacked” indicate, respectively, the mean number of eggs per plant and the proportion of plants attacked, in each population where the predator is present.
 X and Y coordinates are given for the centroid of the population in Swedish grid (RT 90) coordinate system.
-Populations B and C are two distant locations belonging to the same big population, which extends all around the lake Högsjön (coordinates are given for the centroid of this big population, as coordinates for locations B and C were unavailable).